 Please note the Paradise Express requires 10 passengers to operate.
-The price does not include dinner.
 Tours must be booked in time order so the 5 pm tour must be booked first, then the 6 pm etc.

 British Columbia’s Silver Star Mountain Resort specializes in dinner events.
 You can snowshoe, snowmobile, or ride a sleigh to dinner, but one of the most romantic experiences happens at Paradise Camp, accessible only by a snowcat.

 During the day, the restaurant at Paradise Camp serves as an outpost for warming up skiers with food and drink at the top of the Powder Gulch lift.
 But on Friday and Saturday nights, the rustic cabin transforms into a fine dining restaurant lit by candles and lanterns.

 The only way to get to Paradise Camp is by riding the Paradise Express snowcat.
 Tours depart every hour between 5-7 p.m.
 Even though the cabin is enclosed, you’ll still appreciate being bundled for the ride or can pull a blanket over your legs for extra warmth.

 The Paradise Express snowcat carries diners up the ski runs at Silver Star to Paradise Camp for dinner.
 Photo by Becky Lomax.

 At Paradise Camp, the restaurant offers three seatings for dinner.
 Candlelight, tablecloths, and wine convert the daytime café into a relaxed atmosphere for fine dining.